ronnieholm/SPCalendarRecurrenceExpander/README.md

 Supported platforms
 -------------------

 SPCalendarRecurrenceExpander doesn't depend on any SharePoint assembly and thus no specific SharePoint version.
 Provided you can access the raw calendar list items, the library will work.
+The library doesn't work with SharePoint's OData web service because it doesn't expose each item's FieldValue collection wherein the calendar metadata is stored.

 How it works
 ------------

 When a user creates a recurrence event through the user interface, SharePoint [transforms](http://aspnetguru.wordpress.com/2007/06/01/understanding-the-sharepoint-calendar-and-how-to-export-it-to-ical-format) the event into a set of key/value properties and uses an XML-based domain specific language for describing recurrences.

 SPCalendarRecurrenceExpander consists of a parser for these key/value properties and the recurrence description language.
 The output of the parser is a syntax tree describing the recurrence.

 For instance, here's the output for a weekly recurrence event, repeating every week on Sundays and Thursdays for ten instances: